Magnitude (mathematics): Euclidean vector space

 This is equivalent to the square root of the dot product of the vector with itself:

 The Euclidean norm of a vector is just a special case of Euclidean distance: the distance between its tail and its tip.
 Two similar notations are used for the Euclidean norm of a vector x:

 A disadvantage of the second notation is that it can also be used to denote the absolute value of scalars and the determinants of matrices, which introduces an element of ambiguity.

 Normed vector spaces

 By definition, all Euclidean vectors have a magnitude (see above).
 However, a vector in an abstract vector space does not possess a magnitude.

 A vector space endowed with a norm, such as the Euclidean space, is called a normed vector space.
 The norm of a vector v in a normed vector space can be considered to be the magnitude of v.

 Pseudo-Euclidean space

 In a pseudo-Euclidean space, the magnitude of a vector is the value of the quadratic form for that vector.

 Logarithmic magnitudes

 When comparing magnitudes, a logarithmic scale is often used.
 Examples include the loudness of a sound (measured in decibels), the brightness of a star, and the Richter scale of earthquake intensity.
-Logarithmic magnitudes can be negative, and cannot be added or subtracted meaningfully (since the relationship is non-linear).
+Logarithmic magnitudes can be negative.
+In the natural sciences, a logarithmic magnitude is typically referred to as a level.